baronwoy/recommendify/README.md

 ## Known Issues/Improvments
 * No cover art for songs shown yet
 * Spotify's API can mess up and not provide an endpoint for Recommendations rendering the app useless
+* The recommendation functions can be made into one function called two times